Thanks to my Johnson County Historical Society school programs October is shaping up to be a busy month. 🙂

 That’s it for this month so far, but it’s not too late.
 If you’d like me to come present near you make sure to tell your local library, museum or civic group.
 Learn more here:

-Sarah S. Uthoff is the main force behind Trundlebed Tales striving to bring the History, Mystery, Magic and Imagination of Laura Ingalls Wilder and other greats of children’s literature and history to life for a new generation.
-Uthoff is a nationally known Laura Ingalls Wilder authority and has presented at five of the Wilder homesites, many conferences and numerous libraries, museums, and events around the Midwest.
-Attend one of her programs, schedule one yourself, watch her videos, listen to her podcast, and find her on Facebook , Twitter , Google+, LinkedIn , and Academia.edu .
-Professionally she is a reference librarian at Kirkwood Community College and director of the Oxford (Iowa) Public Library.
+Sarah S. Uthoff is a nationally known Laura Ingalls Wilder authority and has presented at five of the Wilder homesites, many times at the Herbert Hoover Presidential Library and Museum, many conferences and numerous libraries, museums, and events around the Midwest.
+She is the main force behind Trundlebed Tales fighting to bring the History, Mystery, Magic, and Imagination of Laura Ingalls Wilder and other greats of children’s literature and history to life for a new generation.
+How can you help?
+Attend one of her programs, schedule one yourself, watch her videos, listen to her podcast, look at her photos, and find her on Facebook , Twitter , Google+, LinkedIn , SlideShare, and Academia.edu .
+Professionally she is a reference librarian at Kirkwood Community College and former director of the Oxford (Iowa) Public Library.